A Detailed Guide on How to Reproof Oilskin Coat

 - Heat the reproofing container in hot water until the wax turns to liquid.
 Ideally, the hot water level should only be 3cm lower than the tin can.

 - Apply the wax directly onto the garment using a soft cloth, sponge, or paintbrush.
-Make sure to apply thicker coating to the shoulders, neck, and seams of the coat.
+Make sure to apply thicker coating to the shoulders, neck, and seams of the jacket.

 After waxing the coat, you may use a hair dryer on a low-warm setting to even out patches.
 This will enable the wax to penetrate deeper into the coat for a long-lasting finish.
 You may then hang the garment in a warm place and allow it to dry naturally.